-You can hang dry your clothes inside the house, hanging them from a ceiling fan or throwing them over the bathroom shower curtain rod.
+You can hang dry your clothes inside the apartment, hanging them from a ceiling fan or throwing them over the bathroom shower curtain rod.
 You can string a line across your kitchen or garage.
 You can buy a drying rack that folds up neatly and fits in the closet when not in use.
 Outdoors, you can hang your items from a tree, a railing, your balcony, or an actual clothesline.
 I use a clothesline, as you can see here:

 When I lived in New Mexico, I used an edge of my yard fence, some old rope I found in the car, and a 6 foot downed tree limb I lugged home from the forest to make my clothesline.
 Here, I didn’t have to do that as someone a long time ago was smart enough to put up two poles and string some line between them.
 There is no excuse to not have a clothesline of some sort to dry your clothes on, unless you live in one of these communities trying to outlaw outdoor clotheslines.
 Why do this instead of using an energy-hogging dryer?
 Here are a few reasons from my list 10 reasons why you should line dry your clothes:

 - Saves money by not forcing you to buy a dryer